edgeof8/tIRC/README.md

   - Commands are now more modular and easier to maintain, with clear separation between different command categories.

 - **Enhanced IRCv3 Feature Handling:**
-  - **CAP Negotiator (`CapNegotiator`):** Now coordinated by `ConnectionOrchestrator`, it implements comprehensive timeout mechanisms to prevent hangs during capability negotiation.
-Enhanced state tracking and clearer coordination with SASL authentication.
+  - **`CapNegotiator`:** Coordinated by `ConnectionOrchestrator`, now implements comprehensive timeout mechanisms to prevent hangs during capability negotiation, with enhanced state tracking and SASL coordination.
-  - **SASL Authenticator (`SaslAuthenticator`):** Integrated with `ConnectionOrchestrator`, it features step-based timeouts for SASL authentication flow, ensuring timely progression or failure.
-Improved error handling and defensive checks for credentials and CAP status.
+  - **`SaslAuthenticator`:** Integrated with `ConnectionOrchestrator`, features step-based timeouts for SASL authentication flow, ensuring timely progression or failure, with improved error handling.
-  - **Registration Handler (`RegistrationHandler`):** Managed by `ConnectionOrchestrator`, it implements a refined registration flow that coordinates with CAP and SASL operations, ensuring proper sequencing of post-registration actions like channel joins and NickServ identification.
+  - **`RegistrationHandler`:** Managed by `ConnectionOrchestrator`, implements a refined registration flow that coordinates with CAP and SASL operations, ensuring proper sequencing of post-registration actions.

 - **Streamlined DCC Command Handling:**